gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 ~~~~~~~~~~~
 {: #sctp-dtls-chunk-structure title="DTLS Chunk Structure"}

-DCI: 8 bits (unsigned integer)
+reserved: 5 bits

+: Reserved bits for future use.
+Sender MUST set these bits to 0 and
+  MUST be ignored on reception.

+R: 1 bit (boolean)

+: Restart indicator.
+If this bit is set this DTLS chunk is protected
-: DTLS Connection Index is a value with the format uuuuuRnn where
+  with by an restart DTLS Connection with the index indicated by the
-   u means bit unused/reserved, R indicates wheter the DCI is for
+  DCI.
+If not set, then a traffic DCI is indicated.

+DCI: 2 bits (unsigned integer)

-   Restart purposes and nn are the lower two bits of an DTLS Connection
+: DTLS Connection Index is the lower two bits of an DTLS Connection
-   Index counter.
+   Index counter for the traffic or restart DTLS connection index.
    This is a counter implemented in DTLS in
    SCTP that is used to identify which DTLS connection instance that
    is capable of processing any received packet or DTLS message over
    an user message.
 This counter is recommended to be the lower part